dOb-p/magnetchallenge-2/tutorials/tutorial-6/README.md

-## MagNet Challenge 2026 January Test Tutorial
+## MagNet Challenge 2026 January Final Test Tutorial

 Please refer to Test for all the documents mentioned in the webinar!
 Good luck!